inkandswitch/ksp-browser/README.md

 It does this by storing a local copy of the pages you browse and extracting their links, and keywords (using an algorithm called tf-idf).
 No data ever leaves your computer.
 There is no cloud service, and no subscription, and only local processes can access it.

+*Warning: This is an experimental piece of research software presented for transparency, and is incomplete, unsupported, and likely to stop working.*

 ## Installing

 Diesis has two pieces, a browser plugin and a local daemon that stores the data.
 You'll need both halves to use diesis successfully.